Rights of union representatives under collective agreements

 14.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by Efling union for up to one week once a year without reduction in regular pay.
 Such absences shall be notified to the supervisor at least one week in advance.

-14.8.1 Members elected to the Efling Trade Union's bargaining committee shall be permitted to perform that task without reduction in regular pay.
-Such absences shall be reported to the supervisor with reasonable notice.
+14.8.1 Those members who are elected to the bargaining committee Efling - trade union, shall be granted permission to carry out that task without reduction in regular wages.
+The supervisor shall be notified of such absences with reasonable notice.

 14.9 Protection of union representatives at work